marcocampana/roo_engine/README.md

 ## Run in the background

-On MacOs you can setup `launchd` to automatically run `roo` in the background.
+On MacOs you can setup `launchd` to automatically run `roo_engine` in the background.

 1. create a `plist` file in the `~/Library/LaunchAgents` folder (make sure to specify the absolute path to the code in your machine instead of`/Users/myuser`)